-One of the easy things that you can get bogged in is refining your product, refining how you do this, and refining all of those things.
-That won't matter for you nearly as much in the early days as getting more volume.
+A common problem is that you can get bogged in is refining your product.
+That won’t matter for you nearly as much in the early days as getting more volume.
 You can refine the efficiency of how you do something once you have volume.

-There isn't a software suite in the world that is going to serve absolutely everything that you need to do.
-So whether it's your CRM, your marketing software, your Monday, your Azana, it doesn't matter.
-Work with what you've got, especially in the early days.
+There isn’t a software suite in the world that is going to serve absolutely everything that you need to do.
+So, whether it’s your CRM, your marketing software, it doesn’t matter.
+Work with what you’ve got, especially in the early days.

 Optimise your systems and processes.
 Find out how through a free discovery session.

 8. Everyone’s Not the Right Fit

 Personally, I am a horrendous salesperson, but you ought to remember that you’re not trying to sell something to somebody.
 If you’re starting your own business, you’re not selling something.
 You’re just looking for the same people as you.

 As a consultant, I am fully aware that I’m not a great fit with hundreds of people.
 I still to this day pick up the phone, introduce myself to people.
 I do that with much less emotional baggage than I did in the first 3, 6, 12 months of my business.